django-hurricane/spacecrafts-demo/README.md

 ## Prerequisites

+You're probably here because of our tutorial.
-You will need:
+To follow its steps, you will need:

+- to be able to create a python virtualenv
+- a local Kubernetes cluster (e.g. [k3d](https://k3d.io/v5.3.0/)) and [Helm](https://helm.sh/) for the Kubernetes part

+If you optionally want to experiment with [Unikube](https://unikube.io/), you will need:

-- A running unikube project setup and target deployment
+- A running Unikube project setup and target deployment